 Personally Identifiable Information (PII) is data that includes a personal identifier like your name, email or address, or data that could reasonably be linked back to you.
 We Do Not Collect Social Security or Government ID.
 We will only share this data under the following circumstances:

-If you direct us to share PII as described below.
+- If you direct us to share PII with potential employers or otherwise as described below.

 Data That Does Not Identify You (De-identified Data)

 Avrio may share or sell aggregated, de-identified data that does not personally identify you, with partners and the public in a variety of ways, such as by providing research or reports about the job market.
 When we provide this information, we perform appropriate procedures so that the data does not personally identify you and we contractually prohibit recipients of the data from re-identifying it back to you.

 We may also share aggregated, de-identified data that does not personally identify you with third parties to develop and deliver targeted advertising on the Avrio Service and on behalf of the Avrio Service on websites of third parties.
 We also may share aggregated information with third parties, including advisors, advertisers, merchants, promotional partners and investors, for the purpose of conducting general business analysis.
 For example, we may tell advertisers the number of users on each service and the most popular features people use.
 This information does not contain any personal information and may be used to develop website content and services that we hope you and other users will find of interest and to target content and advertising to users.

 Many third-party advertisers are members of the Network Advertising Initiative, which offers a single Network Advertising Initiative opt-out page where you can opt out of ad targeting from all member companies.
 Please see here to further understand targeted advertising and your choices about it.